On the index of minimal 2-tori in the 4-sphere: Minimal surfaces in

+act on sections of the normal bundle $\NM$, noting that for surfaces in $S^n$, the partial Ricci endomorphism simplifies to $\mathcal{R}(V)=2V$.
+In the special case of an oriented surface $f:M\rightarrow S^3$, we have $V=gN$ with $N$ the orienting unit normal vector field and $g$ a function on $M$, and so the Jacobi operator further simplifies to where $\Delta$ is the Laplacian for functions on $M$.
+For any codimension, the Jacobi operator $\mathcal L$ is a strongly elliptic, self-adjoint operator acting on sections of $\NM$, with finite-dimensional eigenspaces and a discrete spectrum of real eigenvalues $\{\alpha_j\}$ which is bounded from below.

-Then the Morse index $Ind(f)$ of $f$ is the index of $Q$, the maximal dimension of a subspace on which $Q$ is negative defiinite, i.e., the sum of the dimensions of the eigenspaces of $\mathcal{L}$ belonging to negative eigenvalues.
-The nullity $Null(f)$ is the dimension of the $0$-eigenspace of $\mathcal{L}$.
+The {\em Morse index} $\Ind(f)$ of the minimal immersion $f:M\rightarrow S^n$ is defined to be the index of the quadratic form $Q$ associated (\ref{index-form}) with the {second variation} of $f$: this is the maximal dimension of a subspace of normal sections on which $Q$ is negative definite, that is, the sum of the dimensions of the eigenspaces of $\mathcal{L}$ belonging to its negative eigenvalues.